RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 Overview
 --------

-The cloud admin (usually multiple people) control the AWS-side of the infrastructure.
+The :bluelight:`cloudadmin` (usually multiple people) control the AWS-side of the infrastructure.
 It is beyond the scope of this document to describe in detail the web-portal console provided by Amazon.
 Screenshots will simply presume you know how to access your AWS account and are comfortable with copying time-limited access keys to a local credentials file for command-line access.

-Cloud admins must be comfortable at the Linux command line prompt.
+Cloudadmins *must be comfortable at the Linux command line prompt*.
 All RCS3 configuration and implementation is performed with command-line tools from within a local Linux environment.
 Access to the AWS console enables admins to look at various dashboards.

-**Major Steps of configuration**
+**Major Steps of Installation**

 1. Ready a local system or use our Docker Image for all software prerequisites.
 2. Clone the rcs3 repository and keep it in a non-volatile location.
 3. Make some one-time configuration decisions and make those configuration decisions available to sysadmins.
 4. Build out some basic infrastructure components in AWS.
-5. On board your first server that you want to back up.

 1. Ready a local system
 -----------------------